Zowe-Java-SDK/JobRunner/README.md

     pdsLocation

-Each member in pdsLocation needs to exist with it job card stripped.
-The program will read each member content and append a job card and submit it.
+Each member in pdsLocation needs to exist with its job card info stripped.
+The program will read each member's content and append a job card and submit it.

 The job card used for each job submission is generated in the following way: